PygmalionAI/aphrodite-engine/docs/pages/developer/adding-model.md

 This document provides a high-level guide on integrating a Hugging Face transformers model into Aphrodite Engine.

 The complexity of adding a new model depends heavily on the model's architecture.
 The process is straightforward if the model shares a similar architecture with an existing model in Aphrodite.
-Howeever, for models that include new operators (e.g. a new attention mechanism), the process can be a bit more complex.
+However, for models that include new operators (e.g. a new attention mechanism), the process can be a bit more complex.

 By default, Aphrodite models do not support multi-modal inputs.
 We have separate guide for enabling that after implementing the model here.